Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing

 \subsection{Reservoir with Random and Sparse Interconnections}

-The conventional ESN uses a reservoir that is sparsely connected with random (and randomly weighted) interconnections between the constituent neurons.
-In the case of non-interconnected neurons in the reservoir, the reservoir weights matrix is $\mathbf{W}_{\mathrm{res}} = \diag \left(\{ \beta_m \}_{m=1}^{M} \right)$.
-However, this is not the case for a random and sparsely interconnected reservoir.
-Performing the eigenvalue decomposition of $\mathbf{W}_{\text{res}}$, we get
+The conventional ESN in state-of-the-art practice uses a reservoir that is sparsely connected with randomly weighted interconnections between the constituent neurons.
+In the case of non-interconnected neurons, the reservoir weights matrix is $\mathbf{W}_{\mathrm{res}} = \diag \left(\{ \beta_m \}_{m=1}^{M} \right)$.
+However, this is not the case for a sparsely interconnected reservoir.
+Performing the eigenvalue decomposition of the general sparse (non-diagonal) $\mathbf{W}_{\text{res}}$,

-where $\mathbf{Q} \in \mathbb{R}^{M \times M}$ is the matrix containing the eigenvectors of $\mathbf{W}_{\text{res}}$.
+where $\mathbf{Q} \in \mathbb{C}^{M \times M}$ is the matrix containing the eigenvectors of $\mathbf{W}_{\text{res}}$.
 For a non-interconnected reservoir, $\mathbf{W}_{\text{res}} = \mathbf{\Lambda}$ and $\mathbf{Q} = \mathbf{I}_M$.
 On the other hand, for a random and sparsely interconnected reservoir, the elements of $\mathbf{W}_{\text{res}}$ induce a corresponding distribution in $\mathbf{\Lambda}$ such that the elements of $\mathbf{\Lambda}$ may no longer be independent~\cite{edelman_rao_2005}.
-However, the projection error due to a general random sparsely interconnected reservoir ESN will always be lower bounded by the projection error due to a non-interconnected reservoir with its weights sampled i.i.d. from $p_{\Beta}^{*}(\beta)$.
-Although $p_{\Beta}^{*}(\beta)$ has been derived for the case of non-interconnected neurons, we will show in this section that even with random and sparse (weighted) interconnections between the neurons, where the recurrent and interconnection weights are drawn from a uniform distribution, the projection error in this case is still lower bounded by the projection error with $\{ \beta_m \} \overset{\text{i.i.d.}}{\sim} p_{\Beta}^{*}(\beta)$.
+However, the projection error due to a general random sparsely interconnected reservoir ESN will always be lower bounded by the projection error due to a non-interconnected reservoir with its weights sampled i.i.d. from $p_{\Beta}^{*}(\cdot)$.
+Although $p_{\Beta}^{*}(\cdot)$ has been derived for the case of non-interconnected neurons, we will show in this section that even with random and sparse (weighted) interconnections between the neurons, where the recurrent and interconnection weights are drawn from a uniform distribution, the projection error in this case is still lower bounded by the projection error with $\{ \beta_m \} \overset{\text{i.i.d.}}{\sim} p_{\Beta}^{*}(\cdot)$.
 This can be seen by invoking the state update and output equations for the linear ESN, i.e.,

 Substituting Eq.~\eqref{eq:eigendecomposition} in Eq.~\eqref{eq:linear_state_update_eqn}, we get

 where $\widetilde{\mathbf{x}}_{\text{res}}[n] \overset{\mtrian}{=} \mathbf{Q}^{-1} \mathbf{x}_{\text{res}}[n]$ and $\widetilde{\mathbf{W}}_{\text{in}} \overset{\mtrian}{=} \mathbf{Q}^{-1} \mathbf{W}_{\text{in}}$.
 Using $\mathbf{Q} \mathbf{Q}^{-1} = \mathbf{I}_M$ in Eq.~\eqref{eq:linear_esn_output_eqn}, we get